 Our mission to build strong, healthy communities goes beyond clinical care.
-Up to 80 to 90 percent of a person's health is tied to factors other than clinical care.1 These factors, known as the social determinants of health, include nutritious food, access to care, safe housing, reliable transportation, and community supports.
+More than 80 percent of a person's health is tied to factors other than clinical care.1 These factors, known as the social determinants of health, include access to nutritious food, proper care, safe housing, reliable transportation, and community supports.

 These underlying drivers of health impact every part of our physical, mental, and social well-being.
 When they work against someone or are left unaddressed, they create health inequalities — which lead to worse outcomes and more expensive care.

-That’s why our person-centered model of care goes beyond the doctor’s office.
-We ensure that our members have the critical support and services they need, so they can make important lifestyle changes and lead healthier, more productive lives.
+By ensuring that our members have the critical support and services they need, we can help them make important lifestyle changes and lead healthier, more productive lives.

 Our areas of focus

 Education, including early childhood development, high school graduation or GED® completion, higher education, and enhancement of language and literacy skills.

 Health literacy, including improvement through self-management goals and supports and access to integrated primary care.